 Additional testing may also be required during colder seasons as cold weather can impact thyroid function resulting in a need for increased dosage.

-It may seem overwhelming trying to balance proper timing of testing in addition to the many types of tests that must be administered to acquire an accurate assessment of your thyroid.
-Fortunately, the Holtorf Medical Group has created Simply click here to access a free, downloadable lab slip that contains the necessary tests for a comprehensive thyroid panel.
+It may seem overwhelming to balance the proper timing of testing in addition to the many tests administered to acquire an accurate assessment of your thyroid.
+Fortunately, the Holtorf Medical Group can help you better understand the testing process and provide you with everything you need to ensure an accurate and comprehensive diagnosis.